0205Rahul/Clean-Tech-Solar-Internship-Assignment/README.md

 # Clean-Tech-Solar-Internship-Assignment

-In the Clean-Tech Solar Internship Assignment, we were provided with a comprehensive dataset spanning from July 2019 to the present.
+In the Clean-Tech Solar Internship Assignment, we were provided with a comprehensive dataset spanning from July 2019 to the March 2022.
 The dataset encompasses three crucial input features:

 1. **Date**: This represents the timeline, ranging from July 2019 till now.